jasonuithol/DarkAgesAI/README.md

 Make sure:
 - The file contains only the token (no extra characters or line breaks).
-- The file is readable by your FastAPI app.

 # ▶️ Starting the Game

 To launch the game, simply double-click the `dev.cmd` file located in the project root folder.
 This script will start all required services in development mode (the only mode so far supported.)

+The game should automatically launch in your browser, but if it doesn't, click here: [START GAME](http://localhost)